kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 8. GFR\_CYST (Glomerular Filtration Rate, Cystatin)

     ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

+    -   Common Name:  Glomerular Filtration Rate, Cystatin
+    -   Long Name:  Glomerular Filtration Rate/1.73 sq M.predicted (Cystatin)
+    -   Test Type:  GFR\_CYST
+    -   Panels:
+    -   Equivalent Tests:
+    -   Not Equivalent Tests:
+    -   Indications:  Measure kidney function; screen for/detect kidney damage; monitor kidney status
+    -   Description: Cystatin C is an alternative and increasingly valuable marker for assessing kidney function.
+It is a protein produced at a constant rate by all nucleated cells and is primarily cleared from the blood by the kidneys through glomerular filtration.
+Because its production is less influenced by factors like muscle mass and diet, it can offer a more accurate assessment of GFR in certain situations.
+    -   Related Tests:
+    -   Approximate Reference Range (Each site will have slight variations): The normal range for serum cystatin C is generally between 0.62-1.15 mg/L
+    -   Comments:
+    -   Test Method Variance:
+    -   Other:
+        -   Associated LOINC: 102097-3, 50210-4, 87430-5, 94677-2
+        -   Associated CPT:

 9. GFR\_F\_MD (Glomerular Filtration Rate, MDRD, Female)

     ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

+    -   Common Name:  Glomerular Filtration Rate, MDRD, Female
+    -   Long Name:  Glomerular Filtration Rate/1.73 sq M.predicted.female (MDRD)
+    -   Test Type:  GFR\_F\_MD
+    -   Panels:
+    -   Equivalent Tests:
+    -   Not Equivalent Tests:
+    -   Indications:  The estimated glomerular filtration rate (eGFR) is a valuable tool used to assess kidney function and detect kidney disease.
+It's calculated from a blood test that measures creatinine, a waste product generated from muscle activity.
+    -   Description:  In women, glomerular filtration rate (GFR) is often estimated using a formula that includes serum creatinine levels, along with other factors like age, race, and body size.
+Creatinine is a waste product generated from muscle metabolism that is normally filtered out of the blood by the kidneys and excreted in urine.
+A creatinine blood test helps assess kidney function because higher levels in the blood might suggest that the kidneys aren't filtering waste products effectively.
+    -   Related Tests:
+    -   Approximate Reference Range (Each site will have slight variations):  The normal range for GFR in healthy, younger adult women is typically between 90 and 120 mL/min/1.73m²
+    -   Comments:
+    -   Test Method Variance:
+    -   Other:
+        -   Associated LOINC:  50044-7  (predict female)
+        -   Associated CPT:

 10. GFR\_M\_MD (Glomerular Filtration Rate, MDRD, Male)

     ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

+    -   Common Name: Glomerular Filtration Rate, MDRD, Male
+    -   Long Name:  Glomerular Filtration Rate/1.73 sq M.predicted.male (MDRD)
+    -   Test Type:  GFR\_M\_MD
+    -   Panels:
+    -   Equivalent Tests:
+    -   Not Equivalent Tests:
+    -   Indications:  The estimated glomerular filtration rate (eGFR) is a valuable tool used to assess kidney function and detect kidney disease.
+It's calculated from a blood test that measures creatinine, a waste product generated from muscle activity.
+    -   Description:  The Glomerular Filtration Rate (GFR) is a crucial measure of kidney function, indicating how well the kidneys filter waste products from the blood.
+In men, GFR is often estimated using blood creatinine levels, leading to the term "estimated GFR" or eGFR.
+Creatinine is a waste product generated from muscle activity that is filtered out by the kidneys.
+    -   Related Tests:
+    -   Approximate Reference Range (Each site will have slight variations):  a normal GFR for healthy adults, including men, falls between 90 and 120 mL/min/1.73 m²
+    -   Comments:
+    -   Test Method Variance:
+    -   Other:
+        -   Associated LOINC:  70969-1  (predict male)
+        -   Associated CPT:

 11. GFR\_MDRD (Glomerular Filtration Rate, MDRD)